Ortolan bunting: Distribution and habitat

-It was spotted at Kenjar Coastal Karnataka, India, in November 2018 and photographed by Birdwatchers.
+It was spotted at Kenjar Coastal Karnataka, India, in November 2018 and photographed by birdwatchers.
 Some birders commented that it is the first photographic record of an ortolan bunting in India.

 Behaviour

 Ortolan nests are placed on or near the ground.

 The maximum age recorded is six years and ten months for a bird found dead in Switzerland.

 Seeds are the natural diet, but beetles and other insects are taken when feeding their young.

-As food
+Culinary use

 The birds are caught with nets set during their autumn migratory flight to Africa.
 They are then kept in covered cages or boxes.
-The birds react to the dark by gorging themselves on grain, usually millet seed, until they double their bulk.
-The birds are then thrown into a container of Armagnac, which both drowns and marinates the birds.
+They are then force-fed grain, usually millet seed, until they double their bulk.
+They are then suspended upside down over a container of Armagnac, and by dipping, made to drown, and then marinated in the brandy.

-The bird is roasted for eight minutes and then plucked.
-The consumer then places the bird feet first into their mouth while holding onto the bird's head.
-The ortolan is then eaten whole, with or without the head, and the consumer spits out the larger bones.
+The birds are then plucked, salted and peppered and cooked in their own fat for seven minutes.
+Many consumers of this dish then place the bird feet first into their mouth while holding onto the bird's head.
+They eat the ortolan whole, with or without the head, and some may spit out the larger bones, while others eat the whole bird head, bones and all.
 The traditional way French gourmands eat ortolans is to cover their heads and face with a large napkin or towel while consuming the bird.
 The purpose of the towel is debated.
-Some claim it is to retain the maximum aroma with the flavour as they consume the entire bird at once, others have stated "Tradition dictates that this is to shield – from God’s eyes – the shame of such a decadent and disgraceful act", and others have suggested the towel simply hides the consumers spitting out bones.
+Some claim it is to retain the maximum aroma with the flavour as they consume the entire bird at once, while according to The Daily Telegraph, "Tradition dictates that [the towel] is to shield – from God's eyes – the shame of such a decadent and disgraceful act", and others have suggested the towel simply hides the consumers spitting out bones.
 This use of the towel was begun by a priest, a friend of Jean Anthelme Brillat-Savarin.

 At one time, the island of Cyprus formed a chief depot for the export of ortolans, which were pickled in spices and vinegar and packed in casks containing from 300 to 400 each.
 In the early 20th century, between 400 and 500 casks were annually exported from Cyprus.